hbokh/awesome-saltstack/README.md

 - [Salt (software)](https://en.wikipedia.org/wiki/Salt_(software)) - Wikipedia (English).
 - [HubbleStack: Security for DevOps](https://hubblestack.io/) - Hubble is a modular, open-source security compliance framework built on top of SaltStack.

+## Attic

+- [How To Install Salt on Ubuntu 12.04](https://www.digitalocean.com/community/tutorials/how-to-install-salt-on-ubuntu-12-04) - Part 1 of 2 in the series _An Introduction to Salt_.
+- [How To Create Your First Salt Formula](https://www.digitalocean.com/community/tutorials/how-to-create-your-first-salt-formula) - Part 2 in the series _An Introduction to Salt_.
+- [Automated Provisioning of DigitalOcean Cloud Servers with Salt Cloud on Ubuntu 12.04](https://www.digitalocean.com/community/tutorials/automated-provisioning-of-digitalocean-cloud-servers-with-salt-cloud-on-ubuntu-12-04) - Walkthrough on automated provisioning of DigitalOcean Cloud Servers with Salt Cloud on Ubuntu 12.04.
+- [How To Install and Configure Salt Master and Minion Servers on Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-salt-master-and-minion-servers-on-ubuntu-14-04) - SaltStack installation walkthrough for Ubuntu 14.04.

 ## License